pantheon-systems/documentation/source/content/guides/backups/04-restore-from-backup.md

 This section provides information on how to restore environments from a backup.

 Pantheon's Backups Tool and unique [environment configuration](/guides/environment-configuration) allows you to perform complex environmental restorations.
-Consult the links below for more information.
+This section covers the most common Backups restoration process.
+Consult the links below if you require a more complex restoration process.

 - [Restore an Environment From Another Environment's Backup](/guides/environment-configuration/restore-environment-backup#restore-an-environment-from-another-environments-backup)
 - [Restore Databases and Files](/guides/environment-configuration/restore-environment-backup#restore-database-and-files)
 - [Restore the Live Environment](/guides/environment-configuration/restore-environment-backup#restore-the-live-environment)
 - [Restore Large Sites](/guides/environment-configuration/restore-environment-backup#restoring-large-sites)

-## Before you Begin the Restore Process
+## Before you Begin the Restoration Process

 It is important that you and your team know that this is a **destructive** process that will **wipe** your database and files, and restore them from the backup.
-It will also restore the codebase to the state the environment was in when backed up.
+This process also restores the codebase to the state the environment was in when backed up.

-Your restore will be placed in a queue and executed.
+Your restore is placed in a queue and then executed when you select this process.
 Depending on the size of the site, this operation may take some time.
 Be patient and do not attempt to restart the restore unless you are confident that it completed.
 During the restore process, files might show as missing and the site as unavailable.
 [Contact support](/guides/support/contact-support/) if you have questions.

 ![Backup tool](../../../images/dashboard/backup-tool.png)